muratk5n/thirdwave/en/README.md

 ---

-Updated Taylor Rule calculation says a high fedfunds meaning ripping off the band aid - Volcker style.
+Updated Taylor Rule calculation says a high fedfunds ie ripping off the band aid - Volcker style.
+But the FED is on a rate hike path already..

 [[-]](2019/05/stats.html#taylor)